Chronic Heart Failure - Diagnosis and Management

 - Swedberg K, Komajda M, Böhm M, Borer JS, Ford I, Dubost-Brama A, et al. Ivabradine and outcomes in chronic heart failure (SHIFT): a randomised placebo-controlled study.
 Lancet.
 2010 Sep 11;376(9744):875–85.

-- BC Heart Failure Network, www.bcheartfailure.ca/ - generates and shares accurate, current, and relevant HF information for health care professionals and patients in BC.
+- Cardiac Services BC, www.cardiacbc.ca - generates and shares accurate, current, and relevant HF information for health care professionals and patients in BC.

 - RACE - Rapid Access to Consultative Expertise program - a telephone advice line from a selection of specialty services for general practitioners.